 - Ph.D., Cornell University, 1993.

 - Postdoctoral Fellow, University of California (Berkeley), 1993-1994.

 - Research Fellow, California Institute of Technology, 1994-1996.

-Molecular Understanding, Design and Development of Zwitterionic-based Functional Materials: From Molecular Modeling to Product Development
+Molecular Understanding, Design and Development of Zwitterionic-based Functional Materials

 An important challenge in many applications ranging from biomedical devices to ship hulls is the prevention of nonspecific biomolecule and microorganism attachment onto surfaces.
 This attachment can be prevented by using a "nonfouling" surface.
 Our goals are to provide a fundamental understanding of molecular-level nonfouling mechanisms and to develop biocompatible and environmentally benign nonfouling materials using molecular design principles.

 Over the last few years, we have demonstrated that zwitterionic and mixed charge materials are unique, effective and robust for a wide range of applications.
 In addition to their excellent nonfouling properties, zwitterionic carboxybetaine-based materials have abundant functional groups for ligand immobilization.
-Superhydrophilic zwitterionic materials are fully compatible to biomolecules, cells and tissues.
+Superhydrophilic zwitterionic materials maintain protein and cell bioactivity while inducing no capsule formation around tissues and no immunological response in blood circulation.
 Cationic and hydrolysable zwitterionic ester precursors have self-sterilizing capabilities and other unique properties.
 Our results show that the strong hydration of zwitterionic materials is responsible for their excellent nonfouling properties.